The SRG/eROSITA All-Sky Survey: X-ray beacons at late cosmic dawn: Two X-ray and Radio Luminous Quasars

 \subsection{Radio properties}

-J202040$-$621509 is clearly detected at radio frequencies, at 0.887 and 1.37 GHz in VAST and at 0.943 GHz in the EMU Pilot survey (Norris et al. 2011).
+J202040$-$621509 is detected at radio frequencies, at 0.887 and 1.37 GHz in VAST and at 0.943 GHz in the EMU Pilot survey (\citealt{norris21}).
 We retrieved the corresponding radio images from CASDA and we performed a single Gaussian fit using the task IMFIT within the CASA software to quantify the flux densities (see Table \ref{J2020radio_fluxes}).
 The images are shown in Fig. \ref{radio_images} (top two rows) in Appendix \ref{append:radio}.
 Several VAST images are available, corresponding to different observing dates.
 We extracted the flux density from each of them.
-By assuming a single power-law for the continuum radio emission, we obtained a radio spectral index ($\alpha_r$) of 0.07$\pm$0.15 (see Fig. \ref{radiospecs}) that makes J202040$-$621509 FSRQ, similar to J020916$-$562650.
+By assuming a single power-law for the continuum radio emission, we obtained a radio spectral index ($\alpha_r$) of -0.07$\pm$0.15 (see Fig. \ref{radiospecs}) that makes J202040$-$621509 FSRQ, similar to J020916$-$562650.
 The VAST measurements are consistent with each other, indicating that the source does not appear to be variable on time scales of a few months (observed frame).
 Then we computed the values of radio-loudness (R), by following the same procedure as for J020916$-$562650.
-We obtained a mean R of 6.5$\pm$0.6, which formally classifies the source as radio-quiet, since the standard separation between radio-loud and radio-quiet objects is set at R=10 (Urry \& Padovani 1995).
-However, this does not rule out the presence of a relativistic jet (e.g., Sbarrato et al. 2021).
+We obtained a mean R of 10$\pm$4 which places the source at the boundary between objects classified as radio-quiet or radio-loud (\citealt{urry95}).
+This could indicate the presence of a relativistic jet (e.g., \citealt{sbarrato21}).

-\subsubsection{Obscuring fast accretion disc winds at high redshift and other variability scenarios}
+\subsection{Obscuring fast accretion disc winds at high redshift and other variability scenarios}